 Ncondezi’s corporate social responsibility (“CSR”) policy has been designed to promote social development projects that facilitate sustainable development and focus on community involvement.
 Ncondezi adheres to the Equator Principles, the IFC performance standards and to Mozambican legislative requirements.

 A three year Social Development Plan (“SDP”) was implemented as a public–private partnership with the Company, the Government and the local communities actively participating in 2012.
-The SDP will benefitted the local communities at the Ncondezi Project, the Moatize District and selected other communities in Tete and Mozambique.
+The SDP benefitted the local communities at the Ncondezi Project, the Moatize District and selected other communities in Tete and Mozambique.
 A total budget of US$2 million was allocated.

 The objectives of the SDP included: